 The University of Minnesota Veterinary Behavior Service provides diagnosis, prognosis, and treatment for companion animals with one or more of a variety of behavior problems.
-Examples include pets who are aggressive to people or other animals, or those with unacceptable elimination behaviors.
+Examples include pets with unacceptable elimination behaviors or are aggressive to people or other animals.
 Other pets may be anxious or destructive in their owner’s absence or suffer from excessive fears or phobias.
 Some exhibit compulsive behavior.
 Some pets are simply difficult to live with for a variety of other reasons.
 We also provide pet selection counseling, and behavioral wellness consultations for problem prevention.

 Information for clients:

-- Clients are asked to bring include a videotape of the pet's undesired behavior and a log of incidents with a description of the context in which the problem occurs.(frequency, duration, location, events or persons involved and a detailed description of the pet's behavior before, during, and after the event)
+- Clients may be asked to bring a videotape of the pet's undesired behavior (as long as there is no aggression) and a log of incidents with a description of the context in which the problem occurs.(frequency, duration, location, events or persons involved and a detailed description of the pet's behavior before, during, and after the event)

 - Family members and other household pets may be asked to attend appointments.